teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

   block: feature-1
   media_alignment: Left
   content: |-
-    #team is the world's first task app designed around a team-shared user experience.
+    #team is the world's first repeating tasks app designed around a team-shared user experience.
 This encourages teamwork and is faster for teams, because 95% of tasks can be done by anyone in a team.
 You still capture the data of who completed what when.

     Each team can see a live burndown chart of their tasks completed versus remaining tasks and time.
 Teams can compare their performance with other teams you nominate.
 For example, I want this team to see their performance relative to all teams in Chicago.